Medial-EarlySign/MR_Wiki/Blog/index.md

 # Blog

-* 2025-December What I have learned from [Explainability in Medical Data](explainability.md)
+* 2025-December What I have learned from [A Journey into Explainable AI](explainability.md)